Green Book (film): Release

+Originally in production at Focus Features, the company ultimately passed on the project.
+Participant Media then financed the $23 million budget for Green Book, but Farrelly was concerned about the fact that Participant had a distribution deal with Focus.
+Knowing very well about Steven Spielberg and his studio's longtime relationship with Universal Pictures, Farrelly decided to call his agent Richard Lovett, who also represents Spielberg.
+Lovett managed to convince Spielberg to watch the film, which he loved so much that he reportedly watched it five times over two weeks, calling it "his favorite buddy movie since Butch Cassidy and the Sundance Kid".
+Spielberg then took the film to DreamWorks Pictures, which currently has a domestic distribution deal with Universal.

 Green Book began a limited release in 20 cities, in the United States, on November 16, 2018, and expanded nationwide on November 21, 2018.
 The film was previously scheduled to begin its release on the 21st.
 The studio spent an estimated $37.5 million on prints and advertisements for the film.

 The film had its world premiere at the Toronto International Film Festival on September 11, 2018.
 It also opened the 29th New Orleans Film Festival on October 17, 2018, screened at AFI Fest on November 9, 2018 and was programmed as the surprise film at the BFI London Film Festival.

 On November 7, 2018, during a promotional panel discussion, Mortensen said the word "nigger".
 He prefaced the sentence with, "I don't like saying this word", and went on to compare dialogue "that's no longer common in conversation" to the period in which the film is set.
 Mortensen apologized the next day, saying that "my intention was to speak strongly against racism" and that he was "very sorry that I did use the full word last night, and will not utter it again".